 Clicking the Change button will allow you to stop requiring a password.

-Make Windows Vista Not Require a Password on Wake
+Make Windows Vista Not Require a Password

-In Windows XP, the process is a little simpler—just head into the Power Options in Control Panel, find the Advanced tab, and then uncheck the box for “Prompt for password when computer resumes from standby”.
+In Windows XP, the process is a little simpler than in Vista—just head into the “Power Options” Control Panel app find the Advanced tab, and then disable the “Prompt for password when computer resumes from standby” option.